creviceapp/creviceapp.github.io/practical_example.md

 ```

-If you using an application, it is on the foreground.
-For example, it to be Chrome here.
+If you using an application which is at the foreground.
+For example, it is Chrome, a browser.

 Activate the above userscript, and then press the middle button.
 The following messages will be output:

 ```
 ForegroundWindow.ThreadId: 0xB20